feduxorg-attic/proxy_rb/README.md

 `bundle exec rake gem:release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Caveats

+* Authentication against a proxy using BASIC-scheme works fine for `Poltergeist` and `Webkit`-drivers.
+It fails for `Selenium` as you cannot pass username and password to the browser
+* Authentication agains a proxy using NEGOTIATE (Kerberos) and NTLM-scheme fails for `Poltergeist` and `Webkit`-drivers due to problems with Qt which is used by both projects